roy-jingyang/OrdinoR-doc/source/index.rst

 Using the example applications
 ------------------------------
 You are welcome to be use the programs and tools developed as part of our research outcomes.
-For instance, "Arya" is a webapp providing basic a graphical interface to perform organizational model mining with *OrdinoR*.
+For instance, "Arya" is a webapp providing a graphical interface to perform organizational model mining with *OrdinoR*.
 There are also command-line programs developed mainly for the purpose of conducting experiments in our research.

 For more information on what's available and how to use the applications, please visit :ref:`examples_index`.